 Amazon S3 (Simple Storage Service) is the first service launched by AWS.
 In its 15 years of existence, S3 has changed how businesses worldwide store and access data, effectively kicking off cloud computing and revolutionizing AWS S3 storage costs.

 Like all cloud services, S3 can be expensive, especially if you are not using it efficiently and considering the cost of S3 storage.

-Let’s take a look at seven ways you can reduce your S3 costs – today.
+Let’s take a look at seven ways you can reduce your AWS S3 costs – today.

-Your Amazon S3 monthly costs will depend on:
+Your Amazon S3 storage costs will depend on:

 The size of the data you’re storing